unstoppabledomains/docs/src/domain-registry-essentials/resolving-domain-records.md

 ![](../.gitbook/assets/provide_domain_records_via_proxy_reader_smart_contract.png)

-See [Records Reference](records-reference.md) for more information about the standardized records.
+See [Records reference](records-reference.md) for more information about the standardized records.

-## Record Value Validation
+## Record value validation

 Crypto resolver doesn't have any built-in record value validation when it is updated for two reasons: